ogame-tbot/TBot/README.md

 ## Features

 * Defender: TBot checks periodically for incoming attacks
-  * Autofleet: TBot deploys your endangered fleet and resources to your closest celestial
+  * Autofleet: TBot dispatches your endangered fleet and resources on the safest mission possible
     * Recall: TBot can autorecall the fleet
   * MessageAttacker: TBot sends a message to the attacker(s).
 The message is picked randomly from the array given in settings.json
   * SpyAttacker: TBot automatically spies attacker with set number of probes